pycroscopy/pycroscopy/docs/auto_examples/user_tutorials/plot_tutorial_01_interacting_w_h5_files.rst

     temp.h5

-Pycroscopy uses the h5py python package to access the HDF5 files and its contents
+Pycroscopy uses the h5py python package to access the HDF5 files and its contents.
+Conventionally, the h5py package is used to create, read, write, and modify h5 files.